alchemycodelab/work-with-us/lead-instructor.md

 * 6+ weeks a year to contribute to tech and tech communities you love (or build your own!) through open source projects and contributions, tech research, and/or speaking engagements.

 * Apply technology innovations to real projects in our App Lab consultancy.
-We are guiding our grads to building MVP apps for local entrepreneurs.
+Our grads build build real MVP apps for local entrepreneurs.

 This is an opportunity to impact people's lives, Portland's economy, and the technology community!